MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/MOR/Mainnet/MOR OFT Bridge Guide.md

-# MOR OFT Bridge Guide.md
+# MOR OFT Bridge Guide

 ## Introduction
 Morpheus is chain agnostic, which means that developers can deploy their DAPPs on any blockchain that suits them.
 To achieve this goal, the MOR token has been integrated with the Wormhole and LayerZero OFT standards.
 This guide will walk you through the process of bridging the MOR token using LayerZero technology between Arbitrum, Ethereum, and Base chains using smart contracts.